 - The sale of alcoholic beverages is prohibited except in designated areas at times and dates licensed by the Colorado State Department of Revenue. - Persons under 21 years of age cannot legally possess or consume malt beverages, fermented malt liquor, or vinous or spirituous liquor.
 The furnishing of alcoholic beverages to underage persons is prohibited. - No person under legal drinking age or any visibly intoxicated person shall be furnished, served, or given an alcoholic beverage.
 Alcohol cannot be consumed or carried in open containers on any street, sidewalk, alley, automobile, or public area.
-The CU Boulder's alcohol service and alcohol events policies are available on the University's webpage (www.colorado.edu/policies/alcohol-service-campus) and on the CUPD Events webpage (www.colorado.edu/events/plan/alcohol).
+The CU Boulder's alcohol service and alcohol events policies are available on the Campus Policies Alcohol Service on Campus page and on the Events Planning & Catering Events with Alcohol page.